Umar Salamov: Professional career

 In May 2016, Salamov moved to Las Vegas, Nevada to start at a new training camp in Kevin Barry's gym.
 Barry is well known for training legendary boxers like David Tua, former WBA middleweight champion Maselino Masoe, three time world champion Beibut Shumenov and former IBF junior-lightweight champion Robbie Peden.
-Barry is training Salamov alongside Izu Ugonoh and former WBO heavyweight champion Joseph Parker.
+Barry has trained Salamov alongside Izu Ugonoh and former WBO heavyweight champion Joseph Parker.

 Salamov vs. Anim

-On 1 December, 2018, Salamov beat Emmanuel Anim by unanimous decision in their 10 round contest.
-The scorecards read 98-92, 97-93, 99-91 in favor of Salamov.
+On 1 December 2018, Salamov defeated Emmanuel Anim by unanimous decision in their 10 round contest.
+The scorecards read 98–92, 97–93, 99–91, in favor of Salamov.

 Salamov vs. Danso

-On 19 September, 2019, Salamov fought and beat Emmanuel Danso by knockout in the 3rd round.
+On 19 September 2019, Salamov fought and beat Emmanuel Danso by knockout in the 3rd round.

 Salamov vs. Bivol

-Salamov fought Dmitry Bivol on 11 December, 2021, or the WBA light heavyweight championship of the world.
-Bivol was ranked as the #2 light heavyweight in the world according to The Ring magazine.
-Bivol won the fight by unanimous decision in their 12 round contest with the scorecards being 119-109, 118-109, 118-110 in Bivol's favor.
+On 11 December 2021, Salamov fought Dmitry Bivol for the WBA light heavyweight division championship.
+Bivol was ranked as the #2 light heavyweight in the world according to The Ring magazine at that time.
+Bivol won the fight by unanimous decision in their 12 round contest, with the scorecards being 119–109, 118–109, 118–110 in Bivol's favor.